 I hope you all had a good break and have retuned to work re-energised and looking for a new challenge.
 As usual my thoughts turn to new ways in which we can improve workplace wellbeing and productivity.

 In the recently published Stoddart Review, my research from 2012 was reported as showing that a 1% to 3.5% increase in productivity could be gained through improved workplace design.
-The reported figures actually refer to single design factors and the research shows an improvement of 7% is more likely if several factors (temperature, acoustics, air quality, lighting, space and furniture etc.) are addressed in a well-designed workplace.
+The reported figures actually refer to single design factors and the research shows an improvement of 5% to 7% is more likely if several factors (temperature, acoustics, air quality, lighting, space and furniture etc.) are addressed in a well-designed workplace.
 If you don’t have time to read the full Stoddart Review then take a look at the summary published in the Sunday Times, both downloadable for free.

 If you would like to meet up for an informal chat to discuss the Stoddart Review or training in remote working then just ping me an email.
 I trust you will have a prosperous and productive New Year.